To The Members

-|ii.
-Mr. R N Murthy ||- ||Executive Director |
+|i.
+Mr. R N Murthy ||Managing Director |

-|iv.
+|iii.
 Mr. Kaushik Seal ||Company Secretary |

-The Committee has adopted a charter for its functioning.
-The primary objective of theCommittee is to monitor and provide e3ective supervision of the Management's financialreporting process to ensure accurateand timely disclosures with the highest levels oftransparency integrity and quality offinancial reporting.
-During the financial yearthere has been no instance where the Boardhas not accepted any recommendation of theCommittee.
+The Audit Committee was constituted in the year 1987.
+The Committee has adopted charterfor its functioning.
+The primary objective of the Committee is to monitor and provideeffective supervision of the Management's financial reporting process to ensure accurateand timely disclosures with the highest levels of transparency integrity and quality offinancial reporting.
+During the Financial Year there has been no instance where the Boardhas not accepted any recommendation of the Committee.

-The Committee met six times during the year the details of terms of reference of theCommittee number and dates of meetings held attendance of Directors during the year aregiven in the Corporate Governance Report forming part of this Report.
+The Committee met four times during the year the details of terms of reference of theCommittee number and dates of meetings held attendance of Directors during the year aregiven in the Corporate Governance Report forming part of this Report.